-Upon completion of St. Kate’s Critical Studies of Race and Ethnicity (CRST) degree, you will be prepared to take on positions in the following careers:
+Upon completion of St. Kate’s degree in Critical Studies of Race and Ethnicity, you will be prepared to take on positions in the following careers:

 St. Kate’s CRST major offers you a framework for understanding race and ethnicity in historical, contemporary, national and global contexts.
 It is grounded in the humanities and social and natural sciences, with cross-listed courses from a wide range of departments including sociology and women’s studies.

 The Critical Studies of Race and Ethnicity (CRST) program at St. Catherine University is a nationally recognized interdisciplinary program.
 Our comprehensive and innovative teaching-learning practices—and strong commitment to social justice—means you will grow as a leader who considers all viable solutions and acts with justice to dismantle racism.